Anna Maria Calhoun Clemson: Marriage and children

 In 1835, Calhoun moved to Washington, D.C., to be a copyist for her father, with the notion that she would never marry.
 In early spring 1838, Calhoun met Thomas Green Clemson.
 The couple married on November 13, 1838, in Fort Hill, South Carolina.
 Clemson's job called him to Washington and the newlyweds moved to Philadelphia.
-The couple had three children: a son, John Calhoun (born 1841) and Floride Elizabeth (born 1842).
-A third child, daughter Cornelia (known as “Nina”) was born in 1855.
+The couple had four children.
+Their first child, whose name is not known, died as an infant in 1839.
+Then they had a son, John Calhoun (born 1841) and Floride Elizabeth (born 1842).
+A fourth child, daughter Cornelia (known as “Nina”) was born in 1855.
 She died in infancy.

-Shortly after the birth of their first two children, Clemson accepted a position in Belgium.
-The Clemson family moved over-seas for the time.
+Shortly after the birth of Floride Elizabeth, Clemson accepted a position in Belgium.
+The Clemson family moved overseas for the time.
 As Clemson became a high-ranking diplomat to the Kingdom of Belgium, Calhoun quickly became homesick and wished to return to her father.
 She had never been separated from him for an extended period of time.
 Calhoun had a unique fascination with her father.
 Before her marriage to Clemson, Calhoun said to a house maid, “You who know my idolatry, for my father, can sympathize with my feelings.”
 (Aug.
 2, 1838) The Clemson family remained overseas from 1844 to 1852 and returned home to buy one hundred acres in Maryland, four miles from Washington, DC.
 The couple named their new home in Maryland "The Home”.

 Civil War years

-After their return to the United States, Clemson served in the Civil War, leaving Calhoun to care for the children and the farm.
+After their return to the United States, Clemson served in the Confederate Army, leaving Calhoun to care for the children and the farm.
 Calhoun's mother still lived alone in Pendleton, South Carolina, during the Civil War.
 During this time, Calhoun needed to travel back and forth from "The Home" to her mother, meaning she was crossing hostile lines.
 Calhoun and Floride packed several possessions and temporarily moved into a five-room home outside of Beltsville, Maryland, which was near Baltimore.
 Although she was closer to her mother, Calhoun was concerned about the Clemson family's possessions that remained in her family's estate.
 Calhoun and Floride decided to pack up their remaining possessions and to mail them to relatives, hoping that their items would make it through the war.
 Calhoun never received trouble from either the North or the South while crossing borderlines to see her mother, until 1865 when she moved back to Pendleton.